 - Based on the level of realism you want, will this really save you money?

 A real example.
 I originally opted to build my own overheads to save money.
 I thought I’d be happy with the basic components I started with, but as I was building I quickly realized I wasn’t happy with just basic components.
 I also didn’t want to come back and rebuild or add more later because once the overhead was in it would be a real pain to take back out.
-So I decided to just go all out.
+So I decided to just go all out ($$$).

 I decided I wanted locking toggle switches like the real aircraft (there are 29 of them, if I recall) so I ordered the real ones and they weren’t cheap.
 I decided I didn’t want plain rotary starter switches, I wanted the solenoid-driven ones so I bought some from AndersSimParts (they’re excellent quality, by the way!).
-I didn’t want fake gauges, I wanted servo-driven ones with back lighting so I bought a complete set from CustomSimParts.
+I didn’t want average gauges, I wanted more accurate-looking ones with back lighting so I bought a complete set from CustomSimParts.
 Each upgrade added a significant level of wiring complexity and cost.

 “If I had taken a real hard look at what it would take to meet my true goals I would have waited and bought a pre-built overhead and saved myself a ton of time, avoided a lot of trial and error, and saved a lot of headaches along the way”